Asuna-Cross/Personal-Development-Blog/2023-02-Febuary-Logs/[2023-02-25]ruby-basics.md

 Not got as much energy as yesterday to power on through things.

+Upstairs neighbour is drunk, so I'm back...

+Cloned into the Ruby exercises repo and got RSpec installed, time to bash through these.

+Also, Death Cab for Cutie's song Black Sun is on repeat >.<

+Completed Basic Data types, it really is super similar to Python, with just lots more built in things so far.

+Finished off the day by completing the next section of Ruby Basics.

 # Notes

 A reminder - Integers return integers, floats return floats.